ixaxaar/hashbrown/README.md

 More to test, especially feeds and feed history
 In case any other APIs are needed, create an issue on github - better way to track what we do.

+Also, most of these APIs are tested with user: god, pass:123 more rigorous testing is on the way after the first barebone feature set is ready.